Does paid advertising help you sell ebooks?

 If 120,000 doesn’t create good sales volume, I doubt paying to increase my reach will have any positive effect.

 Amazon.
 KDP Select PPC was only available to those who are enrolled in Kindle’s Select programme and have granted exclusivity to Amazon.
 However, it is now available to all authors, I believe.

-I was enthusiastic about this service, and set up an ad immediately, as it means ads on Amazon book pages, which is exactly where one would want a book ad to be.
-But oh dear!
+I was enthusiastic about this service and set up an ad immediately.
+It means ads on Amazon book pages, which is exactly where you want a book ad to be.
+But oh dear.

 Amazon has some way to go with this.
 I set up my first ad a few months ago.
 The first problem was that my author name was reversed in the ads.
 Instead of Derek Haines, it reads Haines, Derek.